emehrkay/gremlinpy/README.md

 If your Gremlin server instance has query caching turned on, manually binding params will allow you to create statements on the server that will  pre-parse your query the second time you run it an return results quicker.

-If you are not manually binding params, everytime you call a script, even the same script, a differnt one is being sent to the server.
+If you are not manually binding params, every time you call a script, even the same script, a different one is being sent to the server.

 ```python
     g.v(12) # g.v(GP_XSX_1)